-Creevy said that most viruses prefer to infect one species above others; under our current understanding, SARS-CoV-2 prefers infecting humans and is less effective at infecting cats or dogs.
+Creevy said that most viruses prefer to infect one species above others; under our current understanding, SARS-CoV-2 prefers infecting humans and is less effective at infecting pets, like cats or dogs.

 “The very most important way this virus spreads is from person to person,” she emphasizes.

 Most dogs and cats that have tested positive for the virus in their bodies had known contact with infected humans.
 For some stray cats that have tested positive, it is not possible to determine what contact they may have had with infected people.

 And although these animals tested positive for the SARS-CoV-2 virus, it is not clear whether the virus made them ill.

 Given how common cat and dog ownership is and how uncommon detection of SARS-CoV-2 in these pets has been, Creevy says it is highly unlikely that dog or cat transmission of the virus will become a major factor in the pandemic.